nazianafis/Disaster-Response-Pipeline/README.md

 #### To run the project:

-Run the following commands in the project's root directory to set up your database and model.
+Run the following commands in the project's root directory.

-To run ETL pipeline that cleans data and stores in database
+To run the ETL pipeline that cleans data and stores it in a database:
 ```
   python3 data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db
 ```
-To run ML pipeline that trains classifier and saves
+To run the ML pipeline that trains classifier and saves the model in a pickle file:
 ```
   python3 models/train_classifier.py data/DisasterResponse.db models/classifier.pkl
 ```
-Run the following command in the app's directory to run your web app.
+To run the web app:
 ```
   python3 run.py
 ```